pkayokay/foodzie/README.md

 * Email notifications with ActionMailer.

+* Devise for user forms and security.

 * Twitter Bootstrap for CSS and components.

-* Devise for user forms and security.
+* Google Maps API.

 #### Preview